 Our board members

-Dr Emily Parker
+Prof. Emily Parker

 Emily completed her undergraduate training in chemistry at the University of Canterbury, and her PhD at the University of Cambridge, UK.
 She returned to New Zealand in 1998 to take up a lectureship at Massey University.
 In 2005 she was awarded the New Zealand Institute of Chemistry Easterfield medal.
 In 2006 Emily moved to the University of Canterbury to take up a position in the Chemistry Department.
 She was awarded the Applied Biosystems Award by the New Zealand Society for Biochemistry and Molecular Biology in 2008, and in 2010 Emily received a National Teaching Award for Sustained Excellence in Tertiary Teaching.
-Emily is a principal investigator of the Biomolecular Interaction Centre.
+Emily is Director of the Biomolecular Interaction Centre.

 Caroline Saunders has 30 years research expertise in the UK and New Zealand.
 She has over 300 publications specialising on sustainable economic development.
 Her current research includes evaluating trade and the environment including assessment of international markets policies and their impact on development.
 This includes developing and using the Lincoln Trade and Environment Model to assess impacts on trade of various factors including changing policy, market trends, energy use and greenhouse gas emissions and the development of new technologies.
 She has also undertaken research into such issues as food miles.
 She has undertaken research for a wider range of private and public bodies both in NZ and overseas.
 These include the EU commission, DEFRA, FAO, OECD, MAF, MFAT, Treasury, MFE, MED, NZTE, Fonterra, MOT, Meat Industry and various other sector groups.

 She was awarded economist of the year in 2007 and made an officer of the NZ order of merit in 2009.